anirbanroydas/alertman/README.rst

   **NOTE :** This is not the best architecture for all usecases and of course a little more verbose and more boilerplate than some other design patterns, but it does help you keep you codebase fully maintainable for the long run.
 You may not agree with Clean architecture's philosophy sometimes.
 But I am just using it to understand it more.

+  Btw, `Robert Martin`_ is also known for the `S.O.L.I.D <https://medium.com/@cramirez92/s-o-l-i-d-the-first-5-priciples-of-object-oriented-design-with-javascript-790f6ac9b9fa>`_ principles which have shaped real greate design choices when it comes to writing good maintainable **Object Oriented Code**.
+But, *SOLID* is talked about even in non object oriented langauges like **Golang**.

+  **P.S :** Just for motivational purposes, I am implementing few projects in *Clean Architecture* to understand it better and challenge the norm or my own design choices.

+  > This is a good talk by the same guy `link to talk <https://www.youtube.com/watch?v=o_TH-Y78tt4>`_

 * **Service Details**